repowiserepowise

 • Declining health paired with flat test additions.

-Repowise added code health biomarkers in v0.10.0, including per-file health, module rollups, untested-hotspot detection, and refactoring targets ranked by impact per effort.
-That is exactly the kind of signal stack you want for decline detection, because it ties score drift to action. (github.com)
+repowise's code health markers include per-file health, module rollups, untested-hotspot detection, and refactoring targets ranked by impact per effort.
+That is exactly the kind of signal stack you want for decline detection, because it ties score drift to action.
+Code health itself splits into three co-equal signals (defect risk, maintainability, and static performance risk), never blended into one number, so a decline in one pillar doesn't get masked by a stable score in another. (github.com)

 {{IMAGE: hotspot-trajectory-monitor | Hotspot Trajectory Monitor | Monochrome teal-gray CRT interface with two stacked panels: top panel titled "Hotspot Health" showing descending spark lines; bottom panel titled "Untested Hotspots" with a table containing "File", "Churn", "Complexity", "Tests"; text labels visible, gridlines thin, terminal-like typography, no glow, no bright colors }}